-- President's Scholarship-for first-time entering freshmen, based on merit, recommended by high schools. - Bennie Talmadge Endowment-for students studying music. - Claude W. Smith Endowment-for Orange County students, based on need. - Martin Thomen Fund-provides scholarship aid to students enrolled in allied health programs, based on need. - Orange Scholarship Fund-for Orange County students, based on merit and/or need. - Service League of Orange Scholarship-for high school seniors selected by the Service League. - Womack Scholarship-for all students, based on merit and need. - Cecil Beeson Endowment-for Orange County students who are pursuing technical programs of - Orange County Board of Realtors Scholarship-for US and Orange County students in good standing, working towards a degree, and must be a graduate of public or private high school or homeschooled equivalent.
+- President's Scholarship-for first-time entering freshmen, based on merit, recommended by high schools. - Claude W. Smith Endowment-for Orange County students, based on need. - Martin Thomen Fund-provides scholarship aid to students enrolled in allied health programs, based on need. - Orange Scholarship Fund-for Orange County students, based on merit and/or need. - Service League of Orange Scholarship-for high school seniors selected by the Service League. - Womack Scholarship-for all students, based on merit and need. - Cecil Beeson Endowment-for Orange County students who are pursuing technical programs of study. - Orange County Board of Realtors Scholarship-for US and Orange County students in good standing, working towards a degree, and must be a graduate of public or private high school or home-schooled equivalent.
 Must maintain a 2.5 GPA at LSC-O or 3.5 scholastic average on 4.0 scale in his/her high school senior year.
 Student must not be eligible for financial aid assistance.
-Preference is given to students working full or part-time while attending LSC-O. - Betty Jo Spence Scholarship Fund-for all students based on merit and need.

-- Amelia Feathers Memorial Scholarship-must be a female, African-American West Orange-Stark High School graduate, majoring in journalism or English. - Levingston Endowment-provided for an employee of Levingston or his or her dependents. - Master Gardners' Scholarship-for Orange County residents.
-Must obtain 2.5 LSC-O GPA or 3.5 high school GPA. - A.H.
-Montagne Memorial Scholarship-Orangefield High School graduate, based on merit and - Joan Stinehart Business Scholarship-must be business or accounting major, carry 15 hours with a 3.5 GPA. - Winfree Endowment-Orangefield or Bridge City graduate, based on merit and need.
+Preference is given to students working full or part-time while attending LSC-O. - Betty Jo Spence Scholarship Fund-for all students based on merit and need. - Amelia Feathers Memorial Scholarship-must be a female, African-American, West Orange-Stark High School graduate, majoring in journalism or English. - A.H.
+Montagne Memorial Scholarship-Orangefield High School graduate, based on merit and need. - Joan Stinehart Business Scholarship-must be business or accounting major, carry 15 hours with a 3.5 GPA. - Winfree Endowment-Orangefield or Bridge City graduate, based on merit and need.